-- the school filtering policies are agreed by senior leaders and technical staff and are regularly reviewed and updated in response to changes in technology and patterns of online safety incidents/behaviours - the school manages access to content across its systems for all users.
-The filtering provided meets the standards defined in the UK Safer Internet Centre - access to online content and services is managed for all users - illegal content (e.g., child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list and the police assessed list of unlawful terrorist content, produced on behalf of the Home Office.
-Content lists are regularly updated - there are established and effective routes for users to report inappropriate content - there is a clear process in place to deal with requests for filtering changes - the school has provided enhanced/differentiated user-level filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/children, etc.) - filtering logs are regularly reviewed and alert the school to breaches of the filtering policy, which are then acted upon.
+- a member of the SLT and a governor, are responsible for ensuring these standards are met.
+Roles and responsibilities of staff and third parties, for example, in-house or third-party IT support are clearly defined - the school filtering policies are agreed by senior leaders and technical staff and are regularly reviewed and updated in response to changes in technology and patterns of online safety incidents/behaviours - the school manages access to content across its systems for all users.
+The filtering provided meets the standards defined in the UK Safer Internet Centre - · access to online content and services is managed for all users - illegal content (e.g., child sexual abuse images) is filtered by the broadband or filtering provider by actively employing the Internet Watch Foundation CAIC list

-- where personal mobile devices have internet access through the school network, content is managed in ways that are consistent with school policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with school policy and practice.
+- and the police assessed list of unlawful terrorist content, produced on behalf of the Home Office.
+Content lists are regularly updated - there are established and effective routes for users to report inappropriate content recognising that no system can be 100% effective.
+These are acted upon in a timely manner, within clearly established procedures - · there is a clear process in place to deal with requests for filtering changes - the school has provided enhanced/differentiated user-level filtering (allowing different filtering levels for different abilities/ages/stages and different groups of users: staff/children, etc.) - filtering logs are regularly reviewed and alert the school to breaches of the filtering policy, which are then acted upon. - There are regular checks of the effectiveness of the filtering systems.
+Checks are undertaken across a range of devices at least termly and the results recorded and analysed to inform and improve provision. - Devices that are provided by the school have school-based filtering applied irrespective of their location. - where personal mobile devices have internet access through the school network, content is managed in ways that are consistent with school policy and practice. - access to content through non-browser services (e.g. apps and other mobile technologies) is managed in ways that are consistent with school policy and practice.